The Basics of the Fair Housing Act for Landlords and Others

 - Investigate Discrimination Claims: Individuals who feel their fair housing rights have been violated under the Fair Housing Act can file a discrimination claim with HUD.
 HUD will investigate the claim, determine if there is any merit to it, and decide if further legal action is necessary.

-Avoid Accusations of Discrimination
+How Landlords Can Avoid Accusations of Discrimination

 To ensure you remain compliant with the Fair Housing Act, assume everyone works for HUD or is trying to accuse you of discrimination.